 Formal Dual Degree Programs

-- Master of Urban Planning/Master of Architecture
+- Master of Urban and Regional Planning/Master of Architecture

 - Master of Urban Planning/Business Administration